jayflo/vim-skip/README.markdown

 near the center.
 It receives its name from the following visual:

 ```
-                       A pictorial representation of turning a straight line in a buffer
+                       Turning a line in a buffer into a circle by
-                       into a circle by joining the beginning and end of the line.
+                       joining the beginning and end of the line, which
+                       become the north pole of the circle.
 We then
-                       move the points we logarithmically skip toward to the south pole, then
+                       move the points we logarithmically skip toward to
-                       unwrap.
-We now skip slowly toward the center!
+                       the south pole, then unwrap.
+We now skip slowly
+                       toward the center!
 | = ends of line
 * = center of line          --|><|--             ---||---          Anti mode
                            /        \           /        \